hbctraining/variant_analysis/lessons/variant_filtering.md

 ## Learning Objectives

 - Filter raw variant calls using `FilterMutectCells` to reduce errors
-- Remove Low-Complexity Regions from the called variants to further reduce errors
+- Remove Low-Complexity Regions from the called variants using `SnpSift` to further reduce errors

 ## FilterMutectCalls